Foreign Policy and Neuroscience

 - Communicate the research, instruction, and public service missions of the university, and foster an understanding of the role of the university in the local, national, and international community.

 Public research universities like the UGA are amazing institutions.
-So, in short, the central goal for our FYO is to help you appreciate and understand what UGA is all about, and to help you find a place here where you can contribute to our collective mission while receiving a first-rate education!
+So, in short, the central goal for our FYO is to help you appreciate and understand the university, and to help you find a place here where you can contribute to our collective mission while receiving a first-rate education!

 The substantive topic for this class is foreign policy and neuroscience.
 This means that we will explore how our understanding of foreign policy is shaped by recent advances in the study of human decision making.
 Topics like war and peace, international economics, ethnic conflict, etc., often seem as if they are the result of forces beyond human control.
 The study of foreign policy and decision making suggests otherwise.
 Here we will learn that the foreign policy choices of governments are driven by the very same factors that shape the decisions you make routinely in your everyday life.